Mohammadjamiu/tahugo/content/lca-post/how-to-learn-circuit-analysis-basics.md

 from the textbook and try to solve it independently without looking at the solution first and if things does go wrong, dont worry you can look at how to solve it."
 weight: "2"
+alt: "how to learn circuit analysis"
 author: Mohammad Abdul
 categories: ["Circuit analysis"]
 categorylink: /categories/circuit-analysis
 type: posts
+Google_Ads: true
 draft: false
 ---

 When you ask someone how can I learn the basics of circuit analysis?
 Most times the answer is practice-practice-practice.

 Though that’s right but you can only practice stuff you find easier to understand and the necessary fundamentals to have are also right because, how can you even analyze or design a circuit if you don’t know how resistor works or you don’t love dealing with calculations.